Frequently Asked Questions

 What if I'm late returning my books?

 If items are late there is a charge of 10c per day per item for junior material and 30c for adult material.
-You can return them to any branch.
+The exceptions are DVDs and hot pick titles which are charged at 50c per day.
 If we are closed there is a returns slot which you can use.
-As a courtesy, the library will usually remind you of late books by a computer telephone message or letter but it remains your responsibility to return books on time whether there is a reminder or not.
+Books can be returned at either Tokoroa or Putaruru.
+As a courtesy, the library will usually remind you of late books by email, a computer telephone message or letter but it remains your responsibility to return books on time whether there is a reminder or not.

 What if I lose a book?